spicata/spicata99/trigonometric-identities.md

 Proving it is a skill you need to build up.
 So do practice.

-> Tip: Usually start with the more complicated one
+> Tip: Usually start with the more complicated side